Director of Administration

 Gladys moved to Fort St. John from the Saik’uz First Nations in the fall of 1999.
 A number of years ago she completed a Computerized Bookkeeping Program, formerly known as Cariboo College and also has an Early Childhood Education Certificate from the Native Education College.
 Most of her work experience comes from working with her home community in Finance and SA Dept. She has also worked as a Receptionist at the Fort St. John Ministry of Agriculture and the Health Unit.
 Since, June of 2010 she has been working as the Medical Transportation Clerk for Treaty 8 Tribal Association, which sometimes can be challenging, but it is generally a meaningful and rewarding experience.

 Born in Northwestern Ontario, Alison is an Anishinaabe member of Wikwemikong Unceded Indian Reserve, located on Manitoulin Island in Lake Huron.
 She has lived in the Fort St. John area most of her life, raising 3 boys on an acreage in Goodlow.
 Alison worked for School District #60 as an Aboriginal Student Support Worker for 10 years at Clearview School, before moving into Fort St. John in 2013.
 Alison started working as the Receptionist for Treaty 8 Tribal Association in January 2015.
-She is looking forward to many wonderful years working with the Treaty 8 staff.
+During the Spring of 2016 Alison took training to become the IRA at Treaty 8.
+As of June 2017, Alison was promoted to the position of Finance Clerk, with the departure of Treaty 8’s long standing clerk, Lori MacAulay.
+She is looking forward to her new position and all the rewards and challenges that come with it.

 Kelly Ballard began working with the Treaty 8 Tribal Association in 2006 as a Finance Advisor for our organization.
 She is now our Financial Services Director and she works closely with our department leaders in monitoring budgets and ensuring the key objectives for our organizations can be supported.
 Kelly also collaborates with our Executive Team to review and asses our organization regularly, to ensure financial responsibilities are met and reported on.